The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Science Goals

 \subsection{Structure Formation}

 PIXIE will determine the average pressure and temperature of free electrons in the post-recombination universe, providing critical input for numerical simulations of galaxy formation.
 Current simulations \cite{battaglia/etal:2010, lebrun/etal:2014, thiele/etal:2022} employ a range of parameters for feedback, which couples the gravitational physics of large-scale structure to the non-linear hydrodynamics on smaller (galaxy) scales.
 Energy injected into circumgalactic and intracluster gas from active galactic nuclei and supernovae plays a critical but poorly-understood role in galaxy formation.
 Feedback processes shut off star formation in galaxies, heating and expelling gas into the intergalactic medium.
 The electrons in this gas distort the CMB spectrum via the thermal Sunyaev-Zel'dovich (tSZ) effect.
 The temperature of this gas ($10^5 - 10^6$\,K) is sufficiently high to generate non-zero relativistic corrections to the tSZ signal \cite{hill/etal:2015, battaglia/etal:2010}.
 Assuming weak 10\% priors on low-frequency foregrounds ($\S$\ref{sec:foregrounds}), the baseline PIXIE mission constrains electron pressure $\sigma(y) = 1.6 \times 10^{-8}$ and the electron temperature $\sigma(kT_e) = 0.17$~keV, providing a new window on structure formation.

 Figure \ref{electron_pressure_temp} compares the PIXIE constraints to the range of assumptions employed in simulations.
-Measurements of monopole $y$ quantify the amount of feedback energy injected into the ionized gas, central to refining simulations.
-More precise simulations, in turn, reduce uncertainty in cosmological parameter estimates from large-scale structure.
-Cosmological probes dependent on baryonic feedback include weak gravitational lensing and the observable-mass relation of galaxy clusters.
-Questions such as concordance between the amplitude of fluctuations in the early and late universe, as well as the neutrino mass sum, are hindered by baryonic feedback uncertainty.
-Measurements of tSZ also constrain primordial non-Gaussianity \cite{2013PhRvD..88f3526H} with complementarity to other probes, but at lower sensitivity.
-For a fuller discussion, see \cite{2022PhRvD.105h3505T}.
+We adopt the baseline PIXIE mission noise curves (Appendix \ref{sec:noise_curves}) with a total of 7.6 months integration time on the cleanest 70\% of the sky.
+In addition to the $y$-distortion and its relativistic correction, the Fisher forecast includes six astrophysical foregrounds with 11 free parameters as described in $\S$~2.2.
+Additionally, $10\%$ priors are assumed for both the synchrotron and free-free emission, and no curvature parameter for the synchrotron emission is included in this setup.
+The resulting limits differ from \cite{kogut/etal:2011} in that both an updated noise curve and a different baseline integration time have been used.